|Top Gun – I feel the need for speed.|

 What about the Martin PBA-5A Mariner?
 A gigantic air/sea plane which is a long range bomber and a rescue aircraft.
 This is the last one remaining.
 Something similar was seen in the film ’30 seconds over Tokyo.’

 |This is a BIG baby!|

-Just from an art and design point of view these planes are very cool things – with amazing ‘nose’ art and graphics which depicted women and cartoon characters which gave the aircraft individual personalities.
-Perhaps it was easier to trust your life to a plane if it was called Betty..
+Just from an art and design point of view these planes are so cool.
+They have amazing ‘nose’ art and graphics which depicted women and cartoon characters which gave the aircraft individual personalities.
+Perhaps it was easier to trust your life to a plane if it was called Betty.